mouseroot/SimpleVM/README.md

     ...
     leave
 ```
-CALL - Runs a function and returns to the location from where it was called from.
+CALL - Runs a function and returns to the location from where it was called from, it does this by storing the location AFTER the call to return to when the RET instruction is read.
 ```
     call 456
 ```
-RET - Jump to location at sp
+RET - Jump to location at stack pointer
 ```
     ...
     ret